blakerohde/jquery-recommend-plugin/README.rst

 Documentation and Getting Started
 ---------------------------------

 Formal documentation coming 'soon'.
-In the mean time, see `my personal blog <http://www.blakerohde.com/blog/>`_ for a live implementation.
+The non-minimized version of the source code contains verbose commenting which should be sufficient for most.
+You can also reference `my personal blog <http://www.blakerohde.com/blog/>`_ for a live implementation.

+If you have any questions or comments, feel free to send me your inquiry via my `contact form <http://www.blakerohde.com/contact/>`_.

 Authors